Ali-Almheirii/capstone-taxi-duration-prediction/README.md

 Put your flight dataset CSV inside the `data/` folder.
 Make sure the file name matches the one defined in `config.py`.

+(update):
+v1 is the first csv file shared in the WhatsApp group, v2 is the second csv file shared (shared on Friday 4-July)
 ### 4. Run the Full Pipeline

 ```bash